Nosto/wiki-docs/features/shopify-markets-js-api.md

 #### Limitations
 1. Only allows upto 5 sub-level variants
-2. Only allows 1 primary variants
+2. Only allows 1 primary variant
 3. Strict structuring necessary.
 In other words, it's necessary to follow the rules defined in the description of each API parameters.
-4. This is just a workaround until the actual realease of complete Shopify Markets support.
-5. While providing multiple variant options, it's not possible to pre-configure the option to be selected for sub-level variants.
+4. While providing multiple variant options, it's not possible to pre-configure the option to be selected for sub-level variants.
 The API selects the first option automatically.

 #### Examples